Every professional displayed on Counselling Directory has been independently

 We all face challenges in life, whether it be moving away from destructive behaviours, learning to manage complex emotions, working through family or relationship issues or simply dealing with the varying and often conflicting demands everyday life can bring.
 I work with clients to help them identify their goals and move towards positive and sustainable solutions.

-I am an integrative practitioner, drawing on a variety of therapeutic approaches, which enables me to effectively meet the individual needs of the clients I work with.
+I am an eclectic practitioner, meaning I draw upon a variety of therapeutic approaches, which enables me to effectively meet the individual needs of the clients I work with.
 I am experienced in working with a wide range of issues, and have a specialist interest in eating disorders, including anorexia nervosa, bulimia nervosa & binge eating disorder, and all forms of addiction, including substance abuse as well as process addictions such as gambling, pornography, sex, work, gaming etc.

 Tel: 07470 357158